Advanced Parameters (Customizing)

-Forces the define and redefine commands to use AA values or RSN as the index, even if the data set has a SET that qualifies for use as an index.
+Always Force forces the define and redefine commands to use AA values as the index, even if the data set has a SET that qualifies for use as an index.
+Force only if RSN forces the define and redefine commands to use RSN values as the index.
 This parameter globally sets the ds_options bit that corresponds to the data set property Use AA Values (or RSNs) as Keys for the DATASETS table entries.

 Ignore new columns (suppress_new_columns)

 Prevents the entire data set from being recloned because a DMSII reorganization added new items that you are willing to discard.
 The redefine command sets the active columns to 0 for DATAITEMS and DATATABLES entries associated with the reorganization.
 This parameter globally sets the ds_options bit that corresponds to the data set property Ignore New Columns for all DATASETS table entries.